QuizApp-Group/quizApp-dup/docs/source/import_export.rst

 Importing and exporting data
 ############################

+After creating your experiment, activities, media items, and datasets, you must set up your assignment sets and assignments to begin an experiment.
+Setting up your assignment sets and assignments is referred to as "importing data".
+Due to the diversity of methods for assigning assignments, quizApp does not provide a GUI but does allow a lot of flexibility.
+Once an experiment has been run, you will want to export your data to analyze responses.
 The primary way of importing and exporting data is through the ``/data/manage`` page.
 There are two operations you can do on this page: importing and exporting.

 *********
 Exporting